 Best places to stay in Maui near Kaanapali:

-2. Lahaina, one of the best areas to stay in Maui for backpackers
+2. Lahaina, where to stay in West Maui on a budget

 The real estate prices in Lahaina reflect its popularity.
 Some of the best places will cost over $5m so you may only be able to dream.
 Lahaina was formerly the island capital with Front Street the center of activity two centuries ago as it is today with shops and restaurants.
 It is also the place for nightlife.